-This is a custom designed Brushless DC motor that is used on a commercial bakery packaging machine to tie plastic bag closures.
-It uses a flux ring to achieve Hall effect‐type commutation, without the use of a magnet.
+This is a custom designed Brushless DC motor that is used on a commercial bakery packaging machine to twist-tie plastic bag closures.
+It uses a flux ring to achieve hall effect type commutation, without the use of a magnet.

-Instead of a Hall effect magnet, this brushless DC motor uses an easily fabricated steel ring as a flux sink to capture the rotor magnet flux – which in turn provides accurate positional feedback for commutation.
-This is a highly cost‐effective solution, more compact design, and greatly improves the manufacturability of the design.
+Instead of a hall effect magnet, this Brushless DC motor uses an easily fabricated steel ring as a flux sink to capture the rotor magnet flux which in turn provides accurate positional feedback for commutation.
+This is a highly cost-effective solution with a more compact design, which greatly improves the ability to manufacture the design.